1 First steps with Polars

 1.2 Initial exploration

-• Limit the number of columns and rows displayed in DataFrames to 10 each
+• Limit displayed columns and rows to 10 each

 pl.Config.set_tbl_cols(10)